-- Hay, not cereal - rabbits do not need all that fancy nonsense you can buy for them.
+Rabbits do not need all that fancy nonsense you can buy for them.
 Sure, they’ll eat it all up but then they’ll get fat and ill, and you don’t want that.
 Give them an endless supply of fresh, normal hay that horses eat.
 This will give them nearly all the nutrition they need and keep their teeth ground down.
 Top this up with a daily bowl of greens (we buy curly kale) and a palm of quality pellets like Selective to balance the diet.
 If it looks like human breakfast food it’s no good!

-- A hutch is not enough - Dudes gotta run!
-Ours live in a big 6ft hutch inside a shed with 24-hour access to a 12x6ft aviary which they can run around in.
-We also give them at least half an hour outside on the lawn to get their motors really firing.
+Buns gotta run!
+Ours live in a big 6ft hutch inside a shed with 24-hour access to a 6x12ft aviary which they can run around in.
+We also give them at least half an hour supervised outside on the lawn to get their motors really firing.
 Indoor rabbits should have full access to at least 60 sq ft of a room (not a cage).
 There is nothing more awesome than watching your rabbit run free, as nature intended.

-- Save your pennies - rabbits are expensive pets, particularly at the vets.
-We currently budget about £600 a year medical expenses for three dudes, which is totally worth it of course.
+Rabbits are expensive pets, particularly at the vets.
+We currently budget about £200 a year medical expenses for each rabbit, which is totally worth it of course.

 There are lots of books on rabbits out there.
 We can definitely recommend these two: